aptech/docs/docs/CR-dowhiledountil.rst

 Format
 ----------------
-.. function:: do while expressionor
+.. function:: do while expression ... endo
-			  do until expression .
+              do until expression ... endo
-			  	     .
-			               .
-			   statements in loop .
-			               .
-			  	     .
 endo

 Remarks
 -------

 expression is any expression that returns a scalar.
-It is TRUE if it is nonzero and FALSE if it is zero.
+It is ``TRUE`` if it is nonzero and ``FALSE`` if it is zero.

-In a do while loop, execution of the loop will continue as long as the expression is TRUE.
+In a :code:`do while` loop, execution of the loop will continue as long as the expression is ``TRUE``.

-In a do until loop, execution of the loop will continue as long as the expression is FALSE.
+In a :code:`do until` loop, execution of the loop will continue as long as the expression is ``FALSE``.

 The condition is checked at the top of the loop.
-If execution can continue, the statements of the loop are executed until the endo is encountered.
+If execution can continue, the statements of the loop are executed until the :code:`endo` is encountered.
 Then GAUSS returns to the top of the loop and checks the condition again.

-The do loop does not automatically increment a counter.
+The :code:`do` loop does not automatically increment a counter.
 See the first example below.

-do loops may be nested.
+:code:`do` loops may be nested.

-It is often possible to avoid using loops in GAUSS by using the appropriate matrix operator or function.
+..
+NOTE:: It is often possible to avoid using loops in GAUSS by using the
+    appropriate matrix operator or function.
 It is almost always preferable to avoid loops when possible, since the corresponding matrix operations can be much faster.

 Examples
 ----------------